Accelerated Master of Arts in Communication

 To apply, please send the following materials to commfasttrack@uconn.edu:

-- Unofficial transcripts for all college-level coursework.
+- Unofficial transcripts for all college-level coursework, which you can download via StudentAdmin.

 - A current resume.